 How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow (2013).
 Section Two is devoted to mindfulness and includes many practices, both in and outside of meditation.

-You might also like "Mindfulness: Potent Medicine for Easing Physical Suffering."
+You might also like these two pieces: "Mindfulness: The Gift of Taking Refuge in the Present Moment" and "Mindfulness: Potent Medicine for Easing Physical Suffering."